Sneha07-git/Python-Resume-Projects/README.md

 Files = database.csv, requirements.txt, webPy.py
 Folders = static, templates

-The Car & Pedestrian tracking using Python-AI we are using here HAAR Features & pre-trained XML files to detect a car and pedestrian.
+The Car & Pedestrian tracking using Python-AI: we are using here HAAR Features & pre-trained XML files to detect a car and pedestrian.
 Algorithm:
 1. Get a video including cars and pedestrians in it.